demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 ---

-Integration description: Microsoft Graph lets your app get an authorized access to files in OneDrive, SharePoint and MS Teams across all organization. (requires admin consent).
+Microsoft Graph lets your app get an authorized access to files in OneDrive, SharePoint and MS Teams across all organization. (requires admin consent).
 This integration was integrated and tested with version xx of Microsoft_Graph_Files

-## Microsoft_Graph_Files Playbook

----

-## Use Cases
+## Required Permissions

----
+1. Directory.Read.All - Delegated
+2. Files.ReadWrite.All - Application
+3. Files.ReadWrite.All - Delegated
+4. Sites.ReadWrite.All - Application
+5. Sites.ReadWrite.All - Delegated
+6. User.Read - Delegated

-## Configure Microsoft_Graph_Files on Demisto
+## Configure Microsoft Graph Files on Demisto

----

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for Microsoft_Graph_Files.